thegetty/inventories-and-surveys/content/part-2/chapter-5.md

 ## HistoricPlacesLA

-HistoricPlacesLA, the city’s heritage resource inventory and management system, launched in 2015 with a partial set of SurveyLA data (see [[City of Los Angeles n.d.]]).
+HistoricPlacesLA, the city’s heritage resource inventory and management system, launched in 2015 with a partial set of SurveyLA data (see {% cite 'City of Los Angeles n.d.' %}).
 In 2016, the OHR brought on a full-time data manager, and by 2019, integration of SurveyLA data within HistoricPlacesLA was complete.

 At this writing, HistoricPlacesLA includes records on over fifty-seven thousand heritage resources ([fig. 5.2](#fig-5-2)).
 Integration of other heritage data not derived from SurveyLA continues, including work to complete and enhance records on newly designated and identified resources and districts.